 - Causing loud or disturbing sounds which may interfere with the rights of other students or members of the surrounding community including, but not limited to, the right to rest, study, or be free of unnecessary or unwarranted distractions;

 - Changing the physical structure or appearance of residences (including constructing lofts); removing or dismantling furniture; using any unauthorized risers to raise furniture (i.e. cement blocks, other furniture); unauthorized painting of rooms or furniture; tampering with facility equipment (including elevators, electrical power boxes, accessing roofs, etc.); possessing or using waterbeds or devices that pose a threat to the structural integrity of the facility; tampering with or unauthorized use of fire safety equipment;

-- Unauthorized use, possession, or storage of ammunition, weapons (including air soft and paintball guns), gasoline, explosives (including fireworks), internal combustion engines, or any other flammable object or substance, including candles and incense, in any residential facility including the breezeways, storage areas, or other exterior areas of facilities ["weapons" include replica or facsimile guns or knives that a reasonable person may perceive as real weapons];
+- Unauthorized use, possession, or storage of ammunition, weapons (including air soft and paintball guns), gasoline, explosives (including fireworks), internal combustion engines, hover boards, also referred to as smart boards or self-balancing boards, or any other flammable object or substance (including candles and incense) in any residential facility including the breezeways, storage areas, or other exterior areas of facilities ["weapons" include replica or facsimile guns or knives that a reasonable person may perceive as real weapons];

 - Using refrigeration units in excess of 2.5 amps or cooking on open-flame or exposed-coil cooking appliances;